 How to contact the Duty Planning Officer?

-Call 0116 288 8961 to discuss your enquiry, details will be taken and passed to the planning team to arrange a call back.
+Call 0116 288 8961 to discuss your enquiry where details will be taken and passed to the planning team to arrange a call back.
+Alternatively you can complete the form below.

 What if the Duty Planning Officer needs more information or plans?